binpash/benchmarks/INSTRUCTIONS.md

 * [ ] [Artifact functional](#artifact-functional): Modular design, complete infrastructure, and usability across environments
 * [ ] [Results reproducible](#results-reproducible): Correctness checks, benchmark suite execution, and reporting

+At a high level, the paper claims the following contributions (p.
+2):

+1. A set of real-world shell programs that span a variety of domains
+2. Accompanying inputs under three tiers: `--min`, `--small`, and `--full`
+3. Automation of dependency setup, input validation, and correctness checking
+4. Infrastructure for static and dynamic analysis and characterization of the benchmark suite
+5. Application of the benchmark suite to a set of prior shell optimization tools

 To "kick the tires" of this artifact:

 * skim this README for structure and setup paths (~2 minutes)